The page has been translated by Gen AI.

 Namespace Editor

-- Create a role binding with the following content in the target cluster.
+2. Create a RoleBinding with the following specifications in the target cluster.

 apiVersion: rbac.authorization.k8s.io/v1